AdobeDocs/analytics-platform.en/help/components/filters/manage-filters.md

 ### Tag filters

 In the Filter Manager, tagging filters allows you to organize them.
-All users can create tags for filters and apply one or more tags to a segment.
+All users can create tags for filters and apply one or more tags to a filter.
 However, you can see tags only for those filters that you own or that have been shared with you.

 What kinds of tags should you create?
 Here are some suggestions for useful tags: